Riverside International Raceway: History

 From 1981 until 1987, NASCAR's championship race was at Riverside.
 The USAC Championship Trail also held their season ending race from 1967 to 1969.
-Riverside was also home to track announcer Sandy Reed and (along with former LA Rams player Les Richter) Roy Hord Jr. Both NASCAR team owners Roger Penske and Rick Hendrick drove a select few races at Riverside in their own cars, Penske won a Winston West race in 1963, while in the final race in 1988, Hendrick got out of the car and let Elliott Forbes-Robinson take over.
+Riverside was also home to track announcer Sandy Reed and (along with former LA Rams player Les Richter) Roy Hord Jr. Both NASCAR team owners Roger Penske and Rick Hendrick drove a select few races at Riverside in their own cars, with Penske winning a Winston West race in 1963, while in the final NASCAR race in 1988, Hendrick got out of the car and let Elliott Forbes-Robinson take over.

 The Winston Western 500 came to be known as the signature event at the track.
 Initially (1963-1981) this race was held in January as the season opener, but beginning in 1982 NASCAR elected to start the season with the Daytona 500.
 From 1981 to 1987 the Winston Western 500 was held in November as the final race of the season.
-As of 2021, 1981 is the only year in NASCAR history that Riverside held 3 Cup Series events in a single season (the season opener, the season's halfway point, and the season finale).
-The reason why Riverside was the season finale for 1981 was because Ontario Motor Speedway closed after their season ended in 1980.
+Until 2020, when Darlington, Charlotte and Daytona each hosted 3 races, 1981 was the only year in NASCAR history that one track held 3 Cup Series events in a single season (Riverside being the season opener, the season's halfway point, and the season finale).
+Riverside was the season finale in 1981 because Ontario Motor Speedway closed after their season ended in 1980.

-Riverside also hosted drag racing events, between 1961 and 1969, the Hot Rod Magazine Championship Drag Races, "one of the most significant drag racing events" of that era, were held at RIR.
+Riverside also hosted drag racing events.
+Between 1961 and 1969, the Hot Rod Magazine Championship Drag Races, "one of the most significant drag racing events" of that era, were held at RIR.
 The championship offered a US$37,000 prize, greater even than a NHRA national event prize at the time.

-Carroll Shelby and Skip Barber had racing schools at Riverside to teach students on how to drive around the racetrack and show them the preferred line on how to enter and exit a corner, Barber was the last racing school to be at Riverside when it was closed in 1989.
+Carroll Shelby and Skip Barber had racing schools at Riverside to teach students on how to drive around the racetrack and show them the preferred line on how to enter and exit a corner.
+Barber was the last racing school to be at Riverside when it was closed in 1989.